-By watching footage of Canelo’s training sessions it is clear his coach Raynoso, likes to get Alvarez to work on using creative combinations with a finishing power shot (head or body).
+By watching footage of Canelo’s training sessions it is clear his coach Reynoso, likes to get Alvarez to work on using creative combinations with a finishing power shot (head or body).

-These drills are done at repetitive nature for Canelo so it is embroiled into his boxing style.
-Additionally so he won’t have to think too much and create muscle memory with his movements.
+These drills are done in a repetitive nature for Canelo so it is embroiled in his boxing style.
+Additionally, he won’t have to think too much and create muscle memory with his movements.
 These include:

 - Cobra bag – slipping and reflexes

 - Double End bag – reflexes and timing.